slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Arrogance is a smokescreen for insecurity.' -- Amy Cuddy*

 <!--
+- when you break an agreement that you make with yourself, your selfestime plummets: don't do it or renegociate it

 - confidence: state + mastery. impress yourself

 > *'Don't be so humble - you are not that great.' -- Golda Meir*